How to Prepare a Meeting with a Client and Win their Business: 6 Actionable Tips you can use Today

 While you could say that you can offer help once they sign a contract and pay your invoice, you can and should give some advice for free.
 They will see that you can walk the walk and ideally, they’ll be more inclined to work with you.

 Instead, pick a neutral location.
 Somewhere nice and upscale with a quiet spot just for the two (or more) of you.
-Our CEO suggests hotel lobbies as a great meeting location, for example.
+Hotel lobbies are a great meeting location, for example.
 Get there early, grab yourself a drink and familiarize yourself with the location before the client even arrives.

 It’s time to get to that meeting and kick some ass.
 The better you prepare, the more smoothly the meeting will go.
 If you’ve done all the steps outlined above, you should have an amazing meeting and find out exactly what the client needs.
 And you know what happens after that – writing a spectacular business proposal, using proposal software.